farhi/matlab-starbook/README.md

 ![Screen of StarBook](https://github.com/farhi/matlab-starbook/blob/master/doc/screen_valid.png)

 You may close this view, and re-open it anytime, without affecting the StarBook itself.
 If the StarBook image can not be retrieved (e.g with a StarBook S and StarBook Ten), a static image is used, and buttons are active as RA+/RA-/DEC+/DEC- (arrows on the right) and ZOOM+/ZOOM- (up/down arrows on the left).

+**Preliminary alignment of the Mount**

+The mount should have been aligned and configured (date, location, weighting) before.

+For the polar alignment, use Stellarium to visually check the location of the polar star wrt the North pole.
+Suppose in the view you see the polar star at 10 o'clock.
+Then turn the graticule so that the space for the polar star is at the opposite location as that of Stellarium (the polar scopes invert images).
+This would then be the 4 o'clock location for our example.
+Finally adjust the knobs to place the polar star at its theoretical location.

+For the alignment, it is recommended to use at least 4 stars, possibly up to 9.
+Choose a few stars or planets (4-9) on the same side on the meridian (e.g. east or west), preferably not at the zenith.
+Send the scope there and center the image for each.

 Progamming the StarBook
 -----------------------